wrtobin/wrtobin.github.io/index.md

 ### Libraries and Projects (listed chronologically)

+***XGCm*** is a variation on a fusion code developed by the Princeton Particale Physics Laboratory (PPPL).
+The original XGC code was implemented using structured grids for domain representation, XGCm is being developed by SCOREC to leverage our techniques in unstructured meshing for domain representation.
+Additionally it is the initial project motivating our work on the PUMIpic library combining unstructured grids and particle-in-cell (PIC) methods and techniques for performing finite element assembly and PIC procedures on GPUs/other accelerators.

-***m3dc1*** is a fusion code developed by the Princeton Particle Physics Laboratory (PPPL).
+***m3d-c1*** is a fusion code developed by the PPPL.
 I am currently working on improving the interaction and usage of the code with the meshing and tensor field libraries [SCOREC/core](https://github.com/SCOREC/core) and the linear algebraic systems library we're currently using (PETSc).
 Primarily I am focused on improving the efficiency of the finite element assembly procedure, w.r.t. both algorithmic and parallel data locality.

 [***msi***](https://github.com/SCOREC/msi) is the Mesh Solver Interface.
 It is intended as a minimal CAPI allowing access to the features in SCOREC/core and their interactions with a linear algebraic system.
 It is being used to support the implementation of m3dc1 and another fusion code based on xgc.
 It is best to think of it as a wrapper layer between various backends, facilitating interactions which require operations from the discretized domain and tensor fields, the linear system, and the numerical kernels supplied by application developers.